 Released in 1990, this song was among the first the promote the black power movement and to highlight a need for empowerment in that community.
 Some saw it as encouraging political violence, however that interpretation ignores the decades of injustice and maltreatment by the very system this sing is working to fight.

-Their name along signals to what this band aims to do with there music.
+Their name alone signals to what this band aims to do with there music.
 This song in particular points to how the members of this band see connections between those who serve in the US military and police forces and those that have racist tendencies and beliefs.
-They encourage listeners to listen and question before acting.
+They encourage listeners to listen and question before acting - a message that needs to be heard even today, some 25 years after its release.

 Anti-War songs were not new in the 1990s, though this song was a rare voice speaking out against the first Gulf War.
 The idea of a new world order often scares people, but when a song and video highlight the reasons for their ideas, it can be more compelling to those who want to question the status quo.

 Gay marriage has been a big issue in civil rights and in this song Maclemore is highlighting his opinion that love is love, no matter the gender of the people in love and that he also believes people should be able to marry whoever they want.
-The Supreme Court has not yet ruled in favor of gay marriage when we print the song, so he might have been doing it to raise awareness of the issue.
+The Supreme Court had not yet ruled in favor of gay marriage when he wrote this song, so it likely helped to raise awareness of the issue.

-Much like some other sings on this list, Macy Gray tackle a lot of social issue in this song, however her approach is the most easy going and uplifting.
+Much like some other sings on this list, Macy Gray tackles a lot of social issue in this song, however her approach is the most easy going and uplifting.
+Since social justice and current events can often be scary, this lighter approach helps soften the blow and reach new audiences.

 In the powerful song and video Melanie Fiona illustrates how it feels to be trapped in an abusive relationship.
-This is a very real issue for many people and highlighting this struggle might be able to help someone escape their situation.
+This is a very real issue for many people, and woman especially, so highlighting this struggle might help someone escape their abusive situation.
+It also helps to build empathy toward survivors of abuse.

 In this song MIA highlights the refugee crisis in Europe.
 She is herself from an immigrant family, so this issue is close to her heart.
-I appreciate how she raises many questions in the song, all the while refugees and the consistent theme - much like in the real world.
+I appreciate how she raises many questions in the song, all the while refugees are the consistent theme - much like in the real world.
+Countries have a lot of problems to deal with and a refugee crisis is one of many, but according to this artist, one that should be prioritized.

-The original video for they song helps illustrate the powerful theme of the song, however Run the Jewels uses an excessive amount of profanity, so I only included the clean version here.
-In case it isn't clear without the official video, the song is about police brutality.
+The original video for they song helps illustrate the powerful theme of the song, however Run the Jewels uses an excessive amount of profanity.
+In case it isn't clear from this video, the song is about current problems with police brutality.
+While I understand that profanity can serve a purpose, excessive use is not appropriate in an academic setting.